- Programs and Statistics

 How do I request an application fee waiver?

-We are offering application fee waivers to all JD applicants who submit an application from September 15, 2015 to November 30, 2015.
-You can find more information about this process on our Apply page.
-After November 30, 2015, applicants may submit an application for a need-based application fee waiver.
+We are offering application fee waivers to all JD applicants who submit an application from September 1, 2016 to December 1, 2016.
+More information may be found on our Apply page.
+After December 1, 2016, applicants may submit an application for a need-based application fee waiver.
 Each year we also offer fee waivers through LSAC's Credential Referral Service.
 In order to be considered, be sure to check the CRS box when registering your LSAC account.
-If LSAC has provided you with a fee waiver, please email us a copy of that letter with your request for a fee waiver specifically from Northwestern Law.
+If LSAC has provided you with a fee waiver, please email us a copy of that letter with your request for a fee waiver specifically from Northwestern Pritzker Law.

 Are deferrals granted?